juergenweb/FrontendForms/README.md

 $form->getUploadedZipFilesForValidation('myuploadfield', true); // returns a flatten array
 ```

-### getFileUploads() - get all uploaded files inside ZIP folders as an array for all file upload fields inside the form
+### getFileUploads() - get all uploaded files (including extracted ZIP-folders of all file upload fields inside the form

 The main difference between this method and the previous two methods is that this method returns the files of all file upload fields within a form, rather than just a specific file upload field.
 The paths of the files is linking to a temporary folder and the files can copied from there to another location if needed.